westerndigitalcorporation/usd-s3-resolver/S3Resolver/README.md

 #### Request URL

-S3 protocol can be accessed by using s3:<bucket_name>/<object_name> when referencing assets in a USD file.
+S3 protocol can be accessed by using `s3://<bucket_name>/<object_name>` as the asset path when referencing in USD or in the USD tools.
+Shorter notation `s3:` is also supported.

 ```
 usdcat s3:hello/world.usdz
+usdview s3://hello/world.usdz
 ```

 #### Environment variables supported by the resolver